 Nevertheless, Venables was released.
 But in November 2017, Venables was again imprisoned when more child abuse images and a pedophile manual that provided instructions on having sex with kids were discovered on his computer.

-After this look at the murder of James Bulger and what’s become of James Bulger killers Robert Thompson and Jon Venables, see some other haunting death photos taken just before the victim met their end.
+After this look at the James Bulger murder and what’s become of James Bulger killers Robert Thompson and Jon Venables, see some other haunting death photos taken just before the victim met their end.
 Then, read up on the most horrific child murderers.
 Finally, discover the story of Mary Bell, the 11-year-old who killed toddlers and got off light.